carbonfive/spraygun-react-ts/README.md

 # spraygun-react

 This is a Carbon Five-flavored convenience skeleton project for React.
-It based on create-react-app (not ejected) with the following additions:
+It is based on create-react-app (not ejected) with the following additions:

 - Styling via .scss with BEM conventions
 - Stylelint